refilelabs/image/wasm/README.md

 A Rust library for advanced image manipulation and format conversion.
 This crate provides tools for loading image metadata, converting images, and retrieving raw pixel data.

+It is used under the hood at [re;file labs' image tools](https://refilelabs.com/image) to power the different image processing features.

 ## Installation

 Add this to your `Cargo.toml`: